 As a small business owner, you’re constantly pulled in a million different directions—especially if your business provides a professional or creative consulting service.
 And while you focus on growing your business and juggling all the moving parts, insurance usually doesn’t top the (never-ending) to do list.
 Whether you’re a graphic designer, IT consultant, photographer, or copywriter, your expertise is valued by clients.
 But consulting on technical topics can introduce a unique set of risks to your business.
 Don’t worry though, we’re here to help!
 We’ve got the scoop on common consulting risks that business owners like you should be aware of, and how your insurance coverage can help.

 1. Cyber Risk

-Although we often think of cyber hackers as evil masterminds that only target big corporations and government agencies, small businesses are just as much a target.
-According to the 2016 Symantec Internet Security Threat Report, small businesses have a 1 in 40 chance of being targeted.
+Although we often think of cyber hackers as evil masterminds that only target big corporations and government agencies, cyber attacks continue to plague small businesses.
+The Verizon 2019 Data Breach Investigations Report (DBIR) reports that 43% of breaches involved small business victims.
 While you might think the data on your laptop isn’t valuable, even the smallest pieces of client information can be critical.
 Be proactive and follow these steps to prevent cyber risk:

 - Plug and scan.
 USBs can be a common source of viruses, so regularly scan yours using security software.